 Additional features in severe disease.
-Fatigue, weight loss and anorexia are common problems in patients with severe and very severe COPD.
-12,13 They have prognostic importance 14,15 and can also be a sign of other diseases, such as tuberculosis or lung cancer, and therefore should always be investigated.
+Fatigue, weight loss, muscle loss, and anorexia are common problems in patients with severe and very severe COPD.13-15 They have prognostic importance^{16,17} and can also be a sign of other diseases, such as tuberculosis or lung cancer, and therefore should always be investigated.
 Syncope during cough occurs due to rapid increases in intrathoracic pressure during prolonged attacks of coughing.
 Coughing spells may also cause rib fractures, which are sometimes asymptomatic.
 Ankle swelling may be the only indicator of the presence of cor pulmonale.
-Symptoms of depression and/or anxiety merit specific enquiry when obtaining the medical history because they are common in COPD and are associated with an increased risk of exacerbations and poorer health status.
+Symptoms of depression and/or anxiety merit specific enquiry when obtaining the medical history because they are common in COPD18 and are associated with poorer health status, increased risk of exacerbations, and emergency hospital admission.19